LordGrieffing/BirdBot/README.md

 - Figure out how to get the power bank to charge and power at the same time
 - [Completed]Annotate Bird images for object detection (BirdSnap Data set is already annoted)
 - Build a YOLO object detection model
-- Download all the images from images.txt
+- [Completed]Download all the images from images.txt

 About Power: